Make Piddinghoe Safer for All: A community proposal

-Piddinghoe, a village in East Sussex, where the C7 road passes through a narrow “pinch point” between two sections of the village.
-Residents have identified a path on the ‘kiln’ side of the road that could be paved to accommodate mobility vehicles and pedestrians.
-To support this (and road safety generally) we are asking for traffic speeds to be reduced to 30mph along this stretch.
+Piddinghoe is a village in East Sussex.
+The busy C7 Road that links Lewes to Newhaven passes through a narrow “pinch point” between two sections of the village.
+Residents have identified a short, 200-metre section of path on the “kiln” side of the road that could be paved to accommodate non-car users such as mobility vehicles, pedestrians and some cyclists.

 - improve safety for walkers and cyclists